HewlettPackard/python-storage-clients/doc/source/pages/storeserv.rst

 POST request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This code will create new host on the 3PAR array:
+The following code creates a new host on the 3PAR array:

 .. code:: python